k493r0/homepage/README.md

 - Security engineering - anywhere from tooling, code review to penetration testing
 - Infrastructure and systems engineering - automate boring things to focus on the fun and important things; immutable infrastructure all the way
 - Security research - anyting !windows.
 Yet to obtain a CVE, but I'm working on it
-- Academic research - in security in privacy, designing and implementing secure network protocols using cryptographic primitives
+- Academic research - in security and privacy, designing and implementing secure network protocols using cryptographic primitives

 I used to homelab with Dell Poweredge R730 and R620, but ended up donating them to my university's cybersecurity club [MonSec](https://monsec.io).